nswa-project/ranga-webcon/README.md

 Copyright (C) 2019 NSWA Ranga Maintainers.

-Copyright (C) 2019 Ranga Open-Source Technology Center.

-License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html> **With additional license grant original maintainers unlimited rights for this code and the derived codes which are contributed to upstream.**
+License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>

 This is free software; you are free to change and redistribute it.
 **There is NO WARRANTY, to the extent permitted by law.**